 Taxes - Paying Online

 You may pay your taxes online with a checking, savings or credit card account.
 Credit cards that are accepted are Visa, MasterCard, American Express and Discover.
-A convenience fee may apply to online payments.

 If you are paying with a checking or savings account you will need your address, contact, identification and bank account information.
 The contact information includes your email address and phone number.
 The identification information will be, in most cases, your driver's license number.
 Your bank account information includes your account number and your bank's routing number.

 If you are paying with a credit card account you will need your address, contact and account information.
 The contact information includes your phone number and the account information includes the credit card number and the expiration date.

 For more information see Begin Online Tax Payment.

 When paying your taxes online, none of your personal or account information is saved or recorded by any person employed by St. Louis County or in any database maintained by St. Louis County.
 Personal information includes your email address, phone number and identification information such as your driver’s license number or social security number.
 Account information includes your bank or credit card account information.

 This electronic transfer functions very similarly to clearing a check.
 St. Louis County will notify its bank of your authorization for electronic payment of taxes as soon as we can.
 They, in turn, will notify your bank of the transaction.
 However, the impact of weekends, holidays or other factors could delay the actual debit appearing on your account for up to 72 hours, just as some checks take more time to clear.
 In general, an electronic debit should be faster than ordinary check processing.
 Therefore, it is all the more important that sufficient funds be in your account when you authorize the transfer.
 Remember, fraudulently authorizing an electronic debit is every bit as serious as writing a bad check.
 It could result in criminal charges.